ly2ly/manager-gnuhealth/README.md

 # To do: Log and error management

 You want to contribute?
-Fork the project et make a PR.
+Fork the project and make a PR.